arista-netdevops-community/cvp-monitoring/README.md

 # Monitoring CloudVision with Prometheus and Grafana

-CVP is runs on CentOS and prometheus node-exporter is used to collect various metrics both from the VM (memory and CPU usage, disk latency, writes/reads per second, etc) and the application’s components.
+CVP runs on CentOS and prometheus node-exporter is used to collect various metrics both from the VM (memory and CPU usage, disk latency, writes/reads per second, etc) and the application’s components.
 These metrics can be viewed by accessing the Prometheus UI or creating dashboards in Grafana.

 # Exposing Prometheus on CloudVision